On Being Expelled from Peterson Academy – Part 2

 (As a brief aside, I do not recall seeing this reporter on PA social, but I have friends who do.
 I find it unfortunate that he got expelled trying to write a news article, since that seems like weird grounds for an expulsion.
 Even if it had been a hit piece I think he should have been allowed to research and write it.
 The fruit of the endeavor would have proven him right or wrong in the long run.)

-Now, in a matter of hours there were 7 newly-expelled students.
+Now, in a matter of hours there were seven newly-expelled students.

 And it seems like an odd choice that they removed some of us but not others.

-For example, one student was a stay-at-home mom in Europe who didn’t participate as much as some of us on the social side of things, and when she did it was usually about the joys and challenges she was experiencing as a mother of young kids, incredibly kind posts encouraging others, or sharing uplifting things (like beautiful artwork) with the group.
+For example, one student was a young stay-at-home mom in Europe who didn’t participate as much on the social side of things, and when she did it was usually about the joys and challenges she was experiencing as a mother of young kids, incredibly kind posts encouraging others, or sharing uplifting things (like beautiful artwork) with the group.

-She spoke up a bit about her disapproval of Mikhaila’s handling of the price situation, but certainly not in an egregious way–and she was most definitely not trolling other students.
+She spoke up a bit about her disapproval of Mikhaila’s handling of the price situation, without any room for ambiguity on her opinion, but certainly not in an egregious way–and she was most definitely not trolling other students.

 Regarding those who had expressed their disapproval, the standards seemed to apply to some and not others.